BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 If you want to use Seed Tool to derive a key without using a `ur:crypto-request`, you can do so by selecting a seed, choosing to "Authenticate" the "Encrypted Data", and then clicking the "Derive Key" button.
 The "Other Key Derivations" option will allow you to derive the public and private Bitcoin keys on testnet or mainnet for: Master Keys, Cosigner keys (48'/0'/0'/2' for mainnet or 48'/1'/0'/2 for testnet), or Segwit keys (84'/0'/0' for mainnet or 84'/1'/0' for testnet).
 Simply click the "Derivation Preset" that you prefer.
 Alternatively, you can derive Master Keys or Ethereum accounts (44'/60'/0'/0) for Ethereum.
 You can also enter a "Custom" derivation by hand for Bitcoin or Ethereum by editing the key path.

+These various derivations will output a variety of keys for you:

+* Most Bitcoin derivations will output a private HD key, a public HD key, and an address.
+* A Bitcoin master key outputs the typical keys and address and also allows you to ouput an Output Descriptor (as a text descriptor) and an Account Descriptor (as `ur:crypto-account).

 The seed view page also contains quick buttons that just say "Cosigner Public Key" (at the top) and "Cosigner Private Key" (under the "Derive Key" button in the Encrypted Data).
 They derive a public or private Bitcoin Cosigner Key, using either mainnet or testnet, as recorded in your **Settings**.

 After deriving a key, you can export it by using a QR code or sharing the text of the `ur:crypto-hdkey` or the text of the Base58 encoding (`xprv` for traditional keys, `zprv` for segwit keys).
+Descriptors and addresses can also be shared as text, while accounts are shared as `ur:crypto-account` text.
 For sharing text, see more in "Using Share Sheets" below.

 <div align="center">
   <table border=0>